uyuni-project/uyuni-rfc/accepted/00000-feature-toggles.md

    without a namespace, it cannot be toggled.
 This requires discipline when adding new RBAC namespaces.

-3. **SAT_ADMIN bypass change** — Placing the disabled check **before** the SAT_ADMIN bypass changes the traditional behavior where system admins could access everything.
-This is intentional (disabled features are truly disabled) but may surprise operators who expect admin access to override all restrictions.
+3. **SAT_ADMIN bypass change** — System administrators traditionally bypass
+   all RBAC checks.
+By placing the disabled check **before** the SAT_ADMIN bypass, we ensure that disabled features are truly unavailable to everyone.
+This is intentional (a disabled feature is a hard system-wide off-switch) but may surprise operators who expect admin access to override all restrictions.

 4. **Toggle accumulation** — Each new feature added to Uyuni should ideally get a toggle.
 Without enforcement (e.g., a CI check), toggles will gradually